 Your Confirmation of Study letter unfortunately won't be available to you as an automatic download while you're interrupted.
 If you need a letter for this purpose, please log a case with us and provide as much detail as possible.

 For more information on Council Tax and whether you should be paying it or exempt, please refer to What is Council Tax and am I exempt from paying it?

 How are Welfare Benefits affected by my interruption?

 While you are on an ‘interrupted’ status, you retain your full-time student status so generally, the rules around accessing welfare benefits continue to be restrictive.
-Having said that, it is a complicated picture and seeking further advice from Advice & Guidance would be advisable, particularly if you are interrupting due to ill health or caring responsibilities.
+Having said that, it is a complicated picture and seeking further advice from the Money & Housing Advice team would be advisable, particularly if you are interrupting due to ill health or caring responsibilities.

 Will I lose my Student Oyster card once I interrupt?

 You receive this discount because of your enrolment, so once you interrupt, yes, you will eventually lose this concession.
-The university updates TFL on interruptions at regular points throughout the year and this will prompt them to cancel your Student Oyster card.
-When you return to the course, you will have to reapply to TFL for this travel discount.
+The university updates Transport for London (TfL) on interruptions at regular points throughout the year and this will prompt them to cancel your Student Oyster card.
+When you return to the course, you will have to reapply to TfL for this travel discount.

 What services can I still access from King’s whilst interrupted?